-Federal and Ohio laws, however, do not go far enough to protect our vital natural resources or provide clean, safe, affordable drinking water for all who call Ohio home.
-Nearly half of our waterways do not meet the fishable, swimmable, and drinkable standard required under the Clean Water Act, and the Safe Drinking Water Act fails to fully protect our drinking water.
+As a water-rich state, Ohio has remarkable potential to thrive.
+However, federal and state laws fail to protect our vital natural resources or ensure safe drinking for all who call Ohio home.
+Nearly half our waterways fall short of the fishable, swimmable, and drinkable standards required by the Clean Water Act and the Safe Drinking Water Act.

-Using the latest scientific research, the OEC advocates, educates, and mobilizes Ohio citizens and lawmakers to bring healthier lakes, rivers, streams, and wetlands to Ohio.
+Using the latest scientific research, the OEC advocates, educates, and mobilizes Ohioans and lawmakers to protect Ohio’s water for years to come.